The Zen Of Charcoal: How Charcoal Is Made And How Charcoal Works

 What's the best form of charcoal?
 Hardwood lump charcoal?
 Charcoal briquets?
 Wood embers?
 Extruded charcoal?

 The secret to successful cooking is controlling variables, the most important of which is heat.
-Our goal is to get a fuel that burns consistently from cook to cook.
+Our goal is to get a fuel that burns the same on this Sunday as it did last Sunday.

 Cut to the chase